Q. Who is eligible for a grant?

 A. The Winthrop Rockefeller Foundation was funded by the Winthrop Rockefeller Charitable Trust in Arkansas.
 The Trust was established in 1973 through Governor Rockefeller’s will.

 Q. How can I obtain a copy of WRF’s annual report or other publications?

-A. The Foundation’s annual reports can be found in PDF format in the About WRF section of this site.
-Most WRF-funded publications, including the Water Study, can be found on the Beyond Grantmaking page.
+A. The Foundation’s annual reports can be found in the About WRF section of this site.
+Most WRF-funded publications, including A Profile of Immigrants in Arkansas, can be found on the Beyond Grantmaking page.

 Q. Can I receive a hard copy of reports/publications in the mail?